JiayiDai/InteractiveRationaleExtractionTextClassification/README.md

 # InteractiveRationaleExtractionForTextClassification
-Unveiling the black box - imitating human interaction to improve the performance of selective rationale extraction models
+Imitating human interaction to improve the performance of selective rationale extraction models

 This repository covers the implementation for the papers to appear at TSRML@NeurIPS 2022 (https://tsrml2022.github.io) and ALTA 2022 (https://aclanthology.org/venues/alta/) by Jiayi Dai, Mi-Young Kim, Randy Goebel.